koskath/arete2/course_content/SC/final_md_files/Lecture10/lecture_10_slide_39_impact-of-cny-on-rwiisl-container-throughput-index.md

-# Impact of CNY on RWI/ISL-Container Throughput Index
+# Slide 39 of Lecture 10 contains information about Impact of CNY on RWI/ISL-Container Throughput Index

 2015 = 100